solita/solita.github.com/_posts/2015-11-11-raiders-of-the-lost-entropy.md

 Entropy (randomness) is essential to cryptography as keys need to be generated so that no one can predict the next generated key or deduce previous keys by working backwards from the last generated keys.

-Any PSRNG solution is essentially deterministic based on the initial seed number and algorithm and therefore the whole sequence can be deduced by looking at a small part of the generated "random" number sequence.
+Any [pseudorandom number generator (PRNG)](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) solution is essentially deterministic based on the initial seed number and algorithm and therefore the whole sequence can be deduced by looking at a small part of the generated "random" number sequence.
 This is prevented by mixing random bits (entropy) to the sequence so that the next number on the sequence is not a direct result of the previous.
 Even a small number